How to File a Revised ITR After Processing

 What if I miss the deadline to file a revised return?

 If you miss the deadline to file a revised return, you cannot make corrections through the standard revision process.
 However, the Income Tax Act provides an alternative called the 'Updated Return' under Section 139(8A), which allows taxpayers to file an updated return within 24 months from the end of the relevant assessment year, subject to certain conditions and additional tax payments.
 This provision is intended to encourage voluntary compliance and reduce litigation.
-It's important to note that the updated return cannot be filed if it results in a refund or reduces the tax liability declared in the original return.
-Therefore, it's advisable to file the revised return within the stipulated timeframe to avoid complications and additional liabilities.
+It is important to note that the updated return cannot be filed if it results in a refund or reduces the tax liability declared in the original return.
+Therefore, it is advisable to file the revised return within the stipulated timeframe to avoid complications and additional liabilities.

 Common mistakes to avoid while filing a revised return